 One thing to think about is that you may want to consider vendors who will allow you to be billed monthly (rather than cash up front).
 Centralized billing and other contract options may help to streamline the financial processes of running a food truck business.

-Step 10: Streamline the Process
+Step #10.
+Streamline the process

 One of Kyle’s sticking points for his food truck is that he aims to get food to his customers in 30 seconds or under from the time of ordering.
 It’s part of the reason his customers love the Vet Chef food truck.